kazuyamarino/nsy/README.md

 # NSY
-NSY is a simple PHP Framework that works well on MVC or HMVC mode, its contain the HTML5 Boilerplate and Foundation CSS Framework in one package at a time.
-As well as include some support for Font-Awesome.
-NSY also provides several optimizations for Datatables plugin.
+NSY is a simple PHP Framework that works well on MVC or HMVC mode, its made with HTML5 Boilerplate and Foundation CSS Framework.
+NSY also provides Font-Awesome and several optimizations for Datatables plugin.

 Site example :
 <a href="https://nsy.kazuyamarino.com/" target="_blank">https://nsy.kazuyamarino.com/</a>